-This second edition of this book continues to illustrate the application of the Vona du Toit Model of Creative Ability (VdTMoCA) (Van der Reyden et al., 2019) in occupational therapy, extending knowledge on its use in varying fields of practice and contexts.
+This second edition illustrates the application of the Vona du Toit Model of Creative Ability (VdTMoCA) (Van der Reyden et al., 2019) in occupational therapy across fields of health and social care as well as in wellness, extending knowledge on its use in varying fields of practice and contexts.

 The first edition chapter on Stroke has undergone major revision to describe and explain the use of the VdTMoCA in the field of neurological rehabilitation.
 Other additions are on the VdTMoCA applied in psychiatric intensive care, inpatient older people mental health and in a community learning disabilities service.
 Adding to the first edition chapters which discuss the relevance of the levels of creative ability in non-clinical contexts, there is a new chapter on school readiness.